zijie-cai/esm-contact-prediction-consistency/README.md

 ## To Do
 - Develop more advanced algorithms/metrics for consistency score evaluation.
 - Extend pairwise sequence alignment consistency metric compatibility to MSA.
+- Optimize visualization and fix some minor bugs.

 ## References